WHAT YEAR WAS JESUS

 21. And he began to say unto them, THIS DAY is this scripture fulfilled in your ears."

-So to me Jesus needed to actually turn THIRTY years of age either ON or BEFORE this DAY that he proclaimed himself as the ANOINTED ONE spoken of in the scriptures that was to come.
+So then, to me Jesus needed to actually turn THIRTY years of age either ON or BEFORE this DAY that he proclaimed himself as the ANOINTED ONE spoken of in the scriptures that was to come.
 The HOUR of Jesus to BEGIN his ministry had come.
 This would make Jesus to be 30 years old when Jesus BEGAN his ministry and thus 33 1/2 years old at his crucifixion if one interprets the ministry of Jesus being a fully 3 1/2 years long.

 So then, going with the FALL of the year as the BIRTH of Jesus would consequently mean that Jesus just BEGINNING to be about 30 years of age would place the time of his baptism in the late summer to the FALL of the year as well.